Jose Canseco: Final seasons (1999–2001)

-Independent League career (2006–present)
+Independent League career (2006–2018)

-On June 29, 2006, the independent Golden Baseball League announced that Canseco had agreed to a one-year contract to play with the San Diego Surf Dawgs.
-The League said Canseco had agreed to be subjected to its drug-testing policy "that immediately expels any players found using steroids or illegal drugs."
+On June 29, 2006, the independent Golden Baseball League announced that Canseco had agreed to a contract to play with the San Diego Surf Dawgs.
 After playing one game for the Surf Dawgs, Canseco was traded to the Long Beach Armada on July 5, 2006.
 He requested the trade due to "family obligations."
 On July 31, 2006, Canseco won the Golden Baseball League's Home Run Derby.

 Canseco signed a short team deal with the Laredo Broncos of the United Baseball League on August 14, 2010.
 He served as bench coach and designated hitter.

 On April 11, 2011, Canseco signed a deal as a player/manager for the Yuma Scorpions of the North American League.
 At the age of 46, he played 64 out of 88 games and batted .258 with 8 home runs and 46 RBIs.
 He was not the oldest player on the team: his twin brother Ozzie appeared in 12 games, mostly as a designated hitter, and 52-year-old Tony Phillips appeared in 24 games, mostly as a third baseman.
 Canseco joined the Quintana Roo Tigres of the Mexican League in 2012, but was reportedly banned for using testosterone.
+During his tryout, he went 4 for 11 with a home run, 4 RBI and 3 walks.
+After the series, he gave himself the nickname El Cubano Cañonero ("the Cuban Cannon").

 On April 20, 2012, the Worcester Tornadoes of the Canadian American Association of Professional Baseball announced that they had signed Canseco to a one-season contract for a salary of one thousand dollars a month.
 In the beginning of August 2012, Canseco left the Tornadoes due to concerns of not receiving his salary, a conflict which led him to sue the team.
 Canseco quickly signed with the Rio Grande Valley WhiteWings of the North American League.
 However, his debut was delayed due to a family emergency.

 In early 2013 Canseco played in the Texas Winter League but was only 3-for-16 at the plate.
 He signed with the Fort Worth Cats of the United League to start the 2013 season.

 In 2015, 2016, and 2017, Canseco had short playing stints in the Pacific Association, mostly with the Pittsburg Diamonds.
 Although he has not played Major League Baseball since 2001, Canseco has played for numerous minor-league teams over the years, most recently in 2018, when he was 53 years of age, for the Normal CornBelters of the Independent Frontier League.
 In recent years, he has usually played just a few games per season, but in 2011, he played 64 out of 88 games for the Yuma Scorpions of the North American League.
 Canseco played 30 seasons of professional baseball over a span of 36 years between 1982 and 2018.